 - freshly ground black pepper

-Preheat the oven to 400ºF.
+- Preheat the oven to 400ºF.
 To prepare the Garlic Roasted Chickpeas, toss the cooked chickpeas with olive oil, garlic, and salt in a large bowl, then pour them into a rimmed baking sheet.
-Arrange them into a single layer, then bake until crisp, about 45 minutes.
+Arrange them into a single layer, then bake until crisp, about 30 to 40 minutes, shaking the pan halfway through the cooking cycle.

-To assemble the salad, remove the tough stems from the kale leaves and use your hands or a sharp knife to rip the kale into small pieces.
-Toss the leaves with the dressing and let them marinate in the fridge while you wait for the chickpeas to be done.
+- To assemble the salad, remove the tough stems from the kale leaves, and cut the kale into small pieces.
+Toss the leaves with the dressing and let them marinate while you wait for the chickpeas to be done.

-When the chickpeas are done roasting, remove the pan from the oven and let them cool for 10 minutes.
+- When the chickpeas are done roasting, remove the pan from the oven and let them cool for 10 minutes.
 Sprinkle them generously over the kale salad and serve.
-Leftovers can be stored separately in an aitigt container in the fridge for up to 4 days.
-(The chickpeas do soften with time, but you can toast them in the oven again to re-crisp.)
+Leftovers can be stored separately in an airtight container in the fridge for up to 5 days.
+Keep in mind that roasted chickpeas don't have the best texture when chilled, so if you want to make this in advance, you may want to use plain drained and rinsed canned chickpeas, instead.

 For more pulse-based recipes, you might enjoy: